What should you know about Marketing Management?

 - Building Public Relations: Marketing is also essential for developing creative CSR campaigns to improve the overall goodwill of the company.
 For example, H&M came up with a campaign encouraging customers to recycle textiles by dropping them off at their stores.

 - Development of new ideas: Marketing is considered to be a dynamic field as it helps companies come up with novel ideas leading to the launch of new services and products.
 Marketing directors help in distinguishing their firms from competition by recognising the uniqueness and benefits of the firms’ products and services.

-If you are interested in studying marketing, London School of Business and Finance (LSBF) offers multiple marketing courses—Postgraduate Certificate in Marketing, an Online Dual MSc and MA in Strategic Marketing, and an Online Global MBA in Marketing Management.
+If you are interested in studying marketing, London School of Business and Finance (LSBF) offers multiple marketing courses—Online masters in Strategic Marketing, an Online Dual MSc and MA in Strategic Marketing, and an Online Global MBA in Marketing Management.

 This blog was written by Varun Mehta and edited by Amelia Hayward-Cole

 The fiercely competitive business domain of today requires you to constantly update yourself to stay relevant in your career.
 Pursuing…